jkraemer/redmine_issue_reminder/README.markdown

 Supported Redmine versions
 --------------------------

-developed and tested with Redmine 1.2, but should also run with slightly older / newer versions.
+Current master should run on any Redmine 2.x.
+See the redmine-1.x tag for a version that runs on Redmine 1.2 - 1.4.

 Bug reports and reports of success and failure with other versions of Redmine are welcome of course.

 License